navi-language/website/learn.md

 ### Assignment

-Use `let` keyword to declare a variable to an identifier, the variable is mutable.
+Use the `let` keyword to declare a variable to an identifier, the variable is mutable.

-> TODO: We will have `const` keyword for inmutable in the future.
+> TODO: We will have a `const` keyword for immutable in the future.

 ```nv
 # main.nv